+The WordPress login page is one of the most vulnerable parts of websites.
+Of course, hackers perfectly know about it.
+That’s why you, as a website owner, should provide 100% protection of the login page.
 There are dozens of solutions over the internet – different by complexity and implementation time.
-In this article, we will discuss the protection of your login page using plugins.
+In this article, we will teach you how to protect the WordPress login page using plugins.

 Table of Contents

-You can access login page using one of the following options:
+You can access the login page using one of the following methods:

-- By enter wp-login.php to the browser address bar;
+- enter wp-login.php to the browser address bar;

-In case you haven’t signed up, you’ll see authorization form.
+In case you haven’t signed in, you’ll see the authorization form.

-The problem is that everyone (including hackers) know these addresses (links).
-Hackers create special bots trying to bypass website security, determine website’s CMS and to brute-force the login and password on wp-login and wp-admin pages.
+The problem is that everyone knows these addresses (links), including hackers.
+Hackers create special bots trying to bypass the website security, find the website’s CMS, and brute-force the login and password on wp-login and wp-admin pages.

-The easiest way of protecting the website from brute-force attacks is to create a unique address of login page, which means using some other URL instead of wp-login or wp-admin.
-One more important thing: when accessing standard login pages “404 error” should be displayed.
-In this case, bot seeing the error simply leaves the website.
-Very smart and simple method!
+The easiest way of protecting the website from brute-force attacks is to create a unique address of the login page, which means replacing wp-login or wp-admin with other URLs.
+One more thing: when accessing standard login pages the 404 error should be displayed.
+In this case, the bot sees the error and simply leaves the website.
+Super simple and effective!

-For the protection purposes, we are going to use one of our free plugins.
-First of them is Clearfy with embedded feature of protecting WordPress login page.
-There are also many useful functions in the plugin designed for website protection, optimization (including SEO) and speed improvement.
+In order to protect the website, we are going to use one of our free plugins.
+First of one is Clearfy with the in-built feature of protecting the WordPress login page.
+This plugin has many other useful features, including website security, optimization (with SEO), and speed improvement.

-Now each time you open wp-admin page you’ll get “404 error” message – the page doesn’t exist.
+Now each time you open the wp-admin page you’ll get a 404 error message – the page doesn’t seem to exist.

 Protecting wp-login.php URL

-Let’s define the new address and see how it works.
+Let’s set up the new address and see how it works.
 For example, you’ve already entered the new address and saved the settings.
-We see that now the address of the login page is the following:
+We see that now the login page URL is the following:

-IMPORTANT: You should keep this new address and recovery link somewhere safe!
+IMPORTANT: Keep this new address and the recovery link somewhere safe!

-After changing login page, you’ll receive an e-mail from Clearfy plugin with the link to your new login address and the alternative recovery link.
+Once you change the login page, you’ll get a confirmation e-mail from Clearfy with your new login URL and the alternative recovery link.

 Now let’s check how it works.

-- Copy the new login link and paste to the address bar;
+- Copy the new login link and paste it to the address bar.

-- You’ll see authorization page.
-Everything works perfectly.
+- Now you see the login page.
+Everything works great.

-After saving settings, every attempt to access to wp-admin or wp-login.php will redirect bot or user to custom URL.
+After saving the settings, each attempt to access wp-admin or wp-login.php will redirect the bot or the user to the custom URL.

-It imitates that the website is not available, or authorization page doesn’t exist.
-However, you do know that the access to the website exists but only for you.
+It looks like the website either doesn’t work or the login page doesn’t exist.
+At the same time, you know that your website does work, but only for you.

 Our second plugin is much smaller than Clearfy.
-However, if you don’t need a fully-featured plugin, and protection of login page is your only goal, then you can easily install our small plugin named Hide Login Page
+However, if you don’t need a fully-featured plugin, and your only goal is to protect the WordPress login page, then consider choosing Hide Login Page.

-It has only one login page protection function and the same options as in Clearfy.
+It has only one function and the features are similar to Clearfy’s.

-In this article, we’ve told why it’s important to protect WordPress login page and have shown you how to use our plugins for this.
-You can choose Clearfy or Hide My Login plugin in your case.
+In this article, we’ve discussed why it is so important to protect the WordPress login page and showed you how our plugins Clearfy and Hide Login Page work.

-Always keep in mind that timely and reliable protection of your website save you a lot of time and money.
+Keep in mind that timely and reliable protection of your website saves you a lot of time and money.